 If you have just started micro needling on your own, you should opt for this derma roller.
 It has stainless steel needles and is quite gentle on the skin.
 However, its gentleness does not prevent it from effectively reducing fine lines and wrinkles.

-Another plus point is that it can be used for all skin types whether oily, dry, combination, or normal.
-You can buy it on the market value of $30.
+Another plus point is that it can be used for all skin types whether oily, dry, combination or normal.
+You can buy it at the market value of $30.

 Best derma roller for stretch marks:

 #4 Lolysenta Derma Roller Micro-Needling Kit

 With its titanium needles, this tool will help you deal with stubborn stretch marks in a gentle way.
 The product is quite durable due to titanium’s resistance to corrosion.